Bylaws of the Murray State University Foundation, Inc.

 ARTICLE III.
 COMMITTEES

-EXECUTIVE COMMITTEE: An Executive Committee consisting of not less than four (4) members of the Board of Trustees (hereinafter sometimes referred to as the "board"), shall be appointed by the chair, subject to the approval of the board.
-The president of Murray State University shall serve on the Executive Committee, such service not to be subject to appointment by the chair or approval of the board.
+EXECUTIVE COMMITTEE: An Executive Committee consisting of not less than four (4) voting members of the Board of Trustees (hereinafter sometimes referred to as the “board”), and shall include the chair, vice-chair, treasurer and up to two voting members of the board appointed by the chair, subject to the approval of the board.
 The chair of the Board of Trustees shall be the chair of the Executive Committee.
-During the intervals between meetings of the Board of Trustees, the Executive Committee shall have and may exercise all the authority of the Board of Trustees.
+During the intervals between meetings of the Board of Trustees, the Executive Committee shall have and may exercise all duties and powers authorized by the Board of Trustees.

 FINANCE COMMITTEE: A Finance Committee, consisting of not less than three (3) members of the Board of Trustees, appointed by the chair with the approval of the board, shall advise the board in regard to the general fiscal policy and fiscal management of the foundation.